gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *Again,*
 Maddy added to herself despondently.

-The younger roo blinked and rubbed her eyes.
+Sindy blinked and rubbed her eyes.
 "I don' wanna get up."

 "You have to,"